voodoo/caveman-guide/src/content/projects/project-1/index.md

 ![Astro Sphere](/astro-sphere.jpg)

-Astro Sphere is a static, minimalist, lightweight, lightning fast portfolio and blog theme based on Mark Horn's personal website.
+Astro Sphere is a static, minimalist, lightweight, lightning fast portfolio and book theme based on Mark Horn's personal website.

 It is primarily Astro, Tailwind and Typescript, with a very small amount of SolidJS for stateful components.